From Pastor Ed (5/13/2012)— a repost from 2009…

 This is natural, I think: we are all fearful of what we don’t know and understand.
 Most of us are insecure enough to interpret differences as a conscious and active condemnation of our point of view, rather than simply a thoughtful and purposeful acceptance of another point of view.
 And we are prideful enough to look on something that is different from what we do, think, or feel as wrong by default.

-If I, 10 years ago, had met the “me” from today, would I even recognize myself?
+If I, 10 or 15 years ago, had met the “me” from today, would I even recognize myself?
 Would I be suspicious of the differences I saw in this other person?
-If that is true of me-- and you-- then shouldn’t we give those who are different from us some benefit of the doubt?
+If that is true of me— and you— then shouldn’t we give those who are different from us some benefit of the doubt?

 What are we looking for when we demand conformity to our own images in this way?
 Are we simply looking for affirmation?
 Are we attending to some deep insecurities that cause us to second-guess ourselves, and therefore others as well?